Consolidated Financial Results for the 1st Quarter of FYE 2025 (IFRS)

 Net profit attributable to ITOCHU

-611.7billion yen ( decreased by 10.3 % compared to the same period of the previous fiscal year )
+206.6billion yen ( decreased by 3.1 % compared to the same period of the previous fiscal year )

 Equity in earnings of associates and joint ventures

-229.6billion yen ( decreased by 13.2 % compared to the same period of the previous fiscal year )
+71.9billion yen ( decreased by 10.8 % compared to the same period of the previous fiscal year )

-• General Products & Realty Company:Decreased by 31.1 billion yen compared to the same period of the previous fiscal year to 3.1 billion yen (21 million U.S. dollars), due to lower earnings in IFL (European pulp-related company) resulting from lower pulp prices and lower sales volume, and the absence of favorable performance in overseas real estate business in the same period of the previous fiscal year.
+• General Products & Realty Company:Deteriorated by 2.7 billion yen compared to the same period of the previous fiscal year to a loss of 1.3 billion yen (8 million U.S. dollars), due to lower earnings in IFL (European pulp-related company) resulting from higher material costs, partially offset by higher pulp prices.

 Net profit attributable to ITOCHU by Segment Summary of changes from the previous fiscal year